Changing Dashboard Cluster Lights

 Solder the first solder joint and open the LED

-Once the first page has been freed, you can move it again with your finger towards Fold down and go through the same procedure on the second page.
+Once the first side is freed, you can fold it back down with your finger and go through the same procedure on the second side.

 Complete LED desoldering